IHarmers/python101/lesson_9/input.md

 [input.txt](input.txt) in the lesson folder.
 You can use this file to test the script.

 You can run the script with the following command `python3 program_args.py input.txt`.
 The script can also display line numbers if you want.
-Just append ` --line-numbers` to the end of the previous command.
+Just append ` --line_numbers` to the end of the previous command.

 Let's break this script down: